sdevalapurkar/iiaas/README.md

 # iiaas

-Increment Integer as a Service
+Increment Integer as a Service.

+An application to provide a way to get integers that automatically increment.
+This can be used to generate identifiers from within code.

 ## Notes